-Those early Siouxsie comparisons, needless to say, melted away quickly, and not simply because the music evolved; Siouxsie Sioux was an artist already associated heavily with 1970s British punk—a legend by the time Cocteau Twins came along.
-She was no doubt an inspiration—Elizabeth had a rudimentary Siouxsie tattoo on her arm for years before having it removed (along with one paying homage to The Sex Pistols)—but Sioux was a punk of the old order and one who had, even by 1983, begun to subtly evolve to suit the times.
-Another Scottish act that had emerged in the 70s punk era, Simple Minds, had even given Cocteau Twins their unusual name (from a song called ‘Cocteau Twins,’ later recorded and released as ‘No Cure’).
+Those early Siouxsie comparisons, needless to say, melted away quickly, and not simply because the music evolved; Siouxsie Sioux was an artist already associated heavily with 1970s British punk—a legend by the time Cocteau Twins came along—and she and her band were continuing to pursue their own path of musical expression and innovation.
+They simply weren’t very comparable.
+It is impossible to deny she was an inspiration—Elizabeth had a rudimentary Siouxsie tattoo on her arm for years before having it removed (along with one paying homage to The Sex Pistols)—but Sioux was by then the punk “establishment,” whereas Liz was just getting started.
+Another Scottish act that had emerged in the 70s era, Simple Minds, had even given Cocteau Twins their unusual name (from a song called ‘Cocteau Twins,’ later recorded and released as ‘No Cure’).
 By 1985, Simple Minds—and Public Image Limited, John Lydon’s successor to the Pistols—were mainstream hit-makers in heavy rotation on MTV.

 Cocteau Twins’ youthful enthusiasm and self-confidence in their music proved to have been an asset throughout their early years, despite their chronic inability to describe what they were doing or convey a sense that they even understood it themselves—or cared if anyone else did.
 The anti-trend ethic of punk had left its mark, and would be a key ingredient to their success as they defied all fashion, confounded the music press, and enchanted their loyal following in a career that was as prolific as any, and more than most.